Luligu/matterbridge/README.md

 ## Support

 If you find this project helpful and you wish to support the ongoing development, you can do so by buying me a coffee.
+On my side I sponsor the packages that I use in this project.
+It would be nice to have sponsors too.
 Click on the badge below to get started:

 <a href="https://www.buymeacoffee.com/luligugithub">